 Data Resources

-• External Fraud Databases or Partnerships: Your system will receive another level of intelligence when combined with external fraud detection services and shared databases.
+• External Fraud Databases or Partnerships: Your system will receive another level of computational intelligence when combined with external fraud detection services and shared databases.

 • Data Collection and Storage Tools: These tools include secure databases, capable of handling large volumes of data with effective storage and retrieval mechanisms.